pixi.js

 Assets.reset();

-• Use Assets.init() before loading any assets
+• Call Assets.init() before loading any assets

-• Leverage bundles for organized loading
+• Use bundles for organized loading

 • Use format fallbacks (e.g., image.{webp,png})

-• Take advantage of background loading for better performance
+• Use background loading for non-critical assets

 • Clean up unused assets with Assets.unload()

-• Consider using manifests for large applications
+• Use manifests for larger applications